Powerlearnproject/se-day1-assignment-Gratitude311/README.md

 List and briefly explain the phases of the Software Development Life Cycle.

+## Idea Generation -
+This phase involved gathering and analyzing users's needs and expectations.
+Developers and stakeholders collaborate to document functional and non-functional requirements.

+## Planning
+Based on the requirements, the team creates a project roadmap, estimates the costs, allocates resources, and defines a timeline for the development.

+## Product design

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.